Twitter begins advertising a paid verification plan for $8 per month

 An update to the Twitter app on iOS devices said users who sign up now can receive the blue check "just like the celebrities, companies and politicians you already follow."

-Despite the name of the feature, Twitter has not specified any requirements needed to verify a user's authenticity beyond the monthly fee.
+Despite the name of the new Twitter Blue feature, Twitter has not specified any requirements needed to verify a user's authenticity beyond the monthly fee.

 It's unclear when paid users will receive the new check marks next to their names or when verified accounts without a paid subscription are set to lose their verification.